cqframework/cql-execution/OVERVIEW.md

 CQL Execution Framework Reference Implementation
 ================================================

 The reference implementation for executing CQL is currently under development.
-The reference implementation is intended to be used in CQF pilots and eventually integrated into production eCQM tools such as Bonnie and Cypress.
+The reference implementation is intended to be used in CQF pilots and integrated into production eCQM tools such as Bonnie and Cypress.

-The CQL execution framework is licensed under the open source [Apache Version 2.0](../../../LICENSE) license, and available as part of the [clinical_quality_language](https://github.com/cqframework/clinical_quality_language) project on GitHub.
+The CQL execution framework is licensed under the open source [Apache Version 2.0](../../../LICENSE) license.

 Technologies
 ------------